dscarvalho/tdv/README.md

 * http://localhost:6480/tdv/wiktdef?term=cat

+###Web Demonstration
+A Web demonstration interface can be accessed at [https://s242-097.jaist.ac.jp/tdvdemo/](https://s242-097.jaist.ac.jp/tdvdemo/).
+It uses the web service methods as its backend.

 ## Download concept vectors and pre-processed Wiktionary data
 Extracted concept vectors can be download from the following links: